trayio/threadneedle/README.md

     if (err.response.statusCode === 429) {
       err.code = 'call_limit_exceeded';
     }
-    return err;

-    // You can also return a promise which should resolve with the params.
+    // You can also return a promise which should resolve having modified the error }
-  }
 }
 ```